 Aquarian Age Liberated Woman Blues: A free-love hippie girl in her countercultural world.

 Zero Gravity: Atmospheric jazz ode to night life in LA.

 Doctor Sun and Nurse Water: Gospel blues waltz about the life-giving properties of sunlight and water.

 What Living’s All About: Sex.
-Mid-century modern jazz in the style of “Fever.”
+Mid-century modern jazz inspired by the song Fever.

 Sometimes It Takes a Long Time: A blues waltz that starts folk, ends gospel, and is uplifting enough be sung at a wedding.

 Nature Boy: A spacy, improvised version, for voice, upright bass and percussion.
 Showcases the great John B. Williams.

 Best of the Rest of You: Kick ass blues about the social mores of New Age bobos.

 I Could Write a Book: Stylish rendition with classic jazz quartet and shocking revelations read from literary agent Michael Larsen’s book How To Write a Book Proposal.

 It’s Not Fair: Jazzy blues bitch slap to an unfaithful lover and former creative collaborator.
 Great guitar solo by Nels Cline.